10 Poets of London: Walk In Their Historical Footsteps

 William Wordsworth

 It may come as a surprise that William Wordsworth, whom we associate so strongly with the Lake District, authored one of the most famous poems about London.
-William Wordsworth’s sonnet, Composed Upon Westminster Bridge, may have a cumbersome, unbecoming title but it’s a great poem.
+William Wordsworth’s sonnet, Composed Upon Westminster Bridge, may have a cumbersome, unbecoming title but it’s a great poem and deservedly famous.

 William Blake portrait